Dragnansia/OpenGame/README.md

 OpenGame (OG) is a gaming dependencies library in rust

 ## Installation
-Install curl on your system to use installation command Use this only when a realease is create
+Install curl on your system to use installation command.
+Use this only when a realease is create.

 ```shell
 curl -L https://raw.githubusercontent.com/Dragnansia/OpenGame/main/install.sh | sh